-5.4 RECEIVE UPDATE
+RECEIVE UPDATE

 This utility is used to upgrade the system software.
-Updates will be available from time to time on our website, www.moogmusic.com in Minimoog Voyager section, entitled "software".
-Instructions for upgrading the software are provided with the files - you must follow these instructions!
+Updates will be available from time to time on our website, www.moogmusic.com in the Support section.
 To take advantage of this feature requires the following:

 - A computer with internet access and MIDI interface.